MookieFumi/mookiefumi.github.io/_posts/2019-10-20-unit-testing-tools-using-your-MacOS-terminal.md

 ## Unit testing tools using your MacOS terminal

-I've been a MacOS user for many years and I've been working ~~/suffering~~ with **Visual Studio for Mac** & **Mono Studio** and let me say that their integrated tools to make unit testing are not enough so I had to include new tools to make my work easy.
+I've been a MacOS user for many years and I've been working ~~/suffering~~ with **Visual Studio for Mac** and **Mono Studio** and let me say that their integrated tools to make unit testing are not enough so I had to include new tools to make my work easy.

 When I run my tests in a terminal window or in Visual Studio for Mac the information they give me it´s only the final test result, i.e. how many tests are in red or how many tests are in green but I didn´t know which lines of code or which classes are covered by unit testing.